flyingpeach/flyingpeach.github.io/docs/team.markdown

 ### **Research team**

 The team is growing!
-If you're interested in joining, see the page for <a href="./prospectives.html" target="_blank">prospective students</a>.
+If you're interested in joining, see the page for <a href="./prospectives.html">prospective students</a>.

 <br>
 #### Current members